-This document explains the data protection policy of the Blanquerna Foundation, where the NetEduProject is afiliated.
+This document explains the data protection policy which will be followed in the development of the NetEduProject, following the criteria and guidelines of the Blanquerna Foundation.
 It is based on the principles of the General Data Protection Regulation (EU) 2016/679 of the European Council of 27 April 2016.
 We fully assume the spirit of this European regulation that reinforces the rights and provides guarantees to individuals regarding the processing of their data, object that matches perfectly with our commitment to continuous improvement of our educational services.
 We go over the fundamentals of our data protection policy.

 Who is responsible for the processing of personal data?